rhubarbwu/Game-of-Life/README.md

 ## Building

-Run or copy the `cpp` Make rule to build the CPU program.
+Run or copy the `cpu` Make rule to build the CPU program.

 ```sh
 make cpu